 Slab foundations are the easiest type of foundation to build.
 The simplest type of slab foundation is constructed by pouring directly onto prepared soil, but some slab foundations have extra components like supporting concrete feet or insulating foam.
 All types of slab foundations are fundamentally similar, featuring a large block of concrete without any open spaces underneath.

-Types of Slab Foundation
+What Are the Different Types of Slab Foundations?

 There are three common types of slab foundations that all feature a slab of concrete at their core: slab-on-grade, T-shaped, and frost-protected.